 As a homeowner with a septic system, it is important to routinely maintain your septic tank and pipes in your home.
-If your home relies on a septic tank system for water usage and waste then it is important to know how to effectively unclog a drain, diagnose septic problems and understand the overall care for this type of system.
-Even if you cannot perform most of this maintenance on your own, it would be a great idea to learn how exactly the system works, what types of problems to diagnose and to know when to let a professional septic tank company deal with problems with your septic tank.
+If your home relies on a septic system for water usage and waste then it is important to know how to effectively unclog a drain, diagnose septic problems, and understand the overall care for this type of system.
+It is a great idea to learn how exactly the system works, what types of problems to diagnose, and when to let a professional septic tank company deal with problems with your septic tank.
 Septic Medic in Dingmans Ferry, PA offers professional septic maintenance services to homeowners and businesses in Pike County and the Bushkill Falls region.

 If there are any issues such as sludge building up in the tank or a loose pipe somewhere, you could end up running into foul smells within your home, inability to flush your toilet or a septic backup into parts of your home.
-A tank should be pumped when sludge buildup measure 1/3 or more of the liquid depth, and/or if the sludge level is higher than the gas deflector.
+A tank should be pumped when sludge buildup measures 1/3 or more of the liquid depth and/or if the sludge level is higher than the gas deflector.
 Either of these will lead to a problem and it would be a good time to get a septic cleaning.
 Septic tank systems should be tested once every two years.
-It is recommended to test more often too, especially if you live in a household with a large amount of people that requires the use of resources on a greater scale, which in turn puts more strain on the septic tank system.
+It is recommended to test more often too, especially if you live in a household with a large number of people that require the use of resources on a greater scale, which in turn puts more strain on the septic tank system.

 - Make sure that you pump your tank frequently, usually bi-annually or annually.
-Again, it depends on how much you use your system.

 - Make sure that you use only safe chemicals that are suitable for septic systems.
 Certain household chemicals that travel through your pipes can often be detrimental to the bacteria within your septic tank system.

 - Avoid flushing items such as disposable wipes down your toilet, as they will most likely build up and clog your pipes and system.